The Roadmap to Your Body's Unique Expression Lies Within Nutrigenomics-Based Nutrition

 You might hear a lot about genetics these days, from using it to find out where your ancestors came from to testing for specific diseases.
 But what genes are, what the study of genetics covers, and how genetics can be used as an impactful health recommendations tool is still somewhat a mystery to most.

 Each individual is unique, yet for too long, healthcare has provided a one-size-fits-all approach that actually doesn’t fit anyone.
 It fails to provide the long-term wellness and lifestyle choices that each individual needs specifically for them.
-Here at The Fulfilled Fork, I’ve discovered the value of knowing your genes, and want to share this life-changing information with you.
-Here’s a quick guide to what genetics is and how it can lead you to your optimal health and wellness when coupled with holistic nutrition and lifestyle coaching.

 What are genes?